minio/docs/source/reference/minio-mc/mc-stat.rst

       mc stat ~/data/myobject.txt

-.. mc-cmd:: --encrypt-key
+.. mc-cmd:: --enc-c
    :optional:

-   Encrypt or decrypt objects using server-side encryption with client-specified keys.
-Specify key-value pairs as ``KEY=VALUE``.
+   Encrypt or decrypt objects using client provided keys.

-   - Each ``KEY`` represents a bucket or object.
-   - Each ``VALUE`` represents the data key to use for encrypting object(s).

-   Enclose the entire list of key-value pairs passed to :mc-cmd:`~mc stat --encrypt-key` in double quotes ``"``.

-   :mc-cmd:`~mc stat --encrypt-key` can use the ``MC_ENCRYPT_KEY`` environment variable for retrieving a list of encryption key-value pairs as an alternative to specifying them on the command line.
+   Repeat the flag to pass multiple keys.

+   Keys must be in either Raw Base64 or Hex format.

+.. mc-cmd:: --no-list
+   :optional:

+   Disable all ``LIST`` operations if the target does not exist.

 .. mc-cmd:: --recursive, r
    :optional: